rock-planning/motion_planners/README.md

 # Features

-- Provides a collision free trajectory for complex robotic system
+- Provides a collision free trajectory for complex robotic system.
+- Handles self collision and collision with the environment.
+    - Grasped object can be added to the planner and it will be checked for collision.
+    - External object can be added to the environment.
 - Easy to choose different planners.
 The code is written using factory design pattern.
 - Currently in development:
     - Adding Pose constraint
     - Real time planning